unitycatalog/unitycatalog/docker/README.md

 > [!NOTE]
 >
-> `build-uc-server-docker` runs the entire sbt build while creating the Docker image.
+> `build-uc-server-docker` runs `sbt server/package` build while creating the Docker image.
+> That gives all the required jars files part of the image.

 `build-uc-server-docker` creates an image named `unitycatalog` with the version from [version.sbt](../version.sbt).